A year ago, Jordan Spieth almost became the youngest player in history to win the Masters.

 Spieth was also the low amateur at the 2012 U.S. Open.
 He’s pictured above, in his Texas Longhorns hat, with the trophy he won for that honor.

-Jordan Spieth is a 21-year-old golf phenom who won the Masters.
+Jordan Spieth is a 22-year-old golf phenom who won the Masters and the U.S. Open in 2015.
 His girlfriend Annie Verret is a business whiz.
 See their best pictures here.Click here to read more

 3. He’s a Texan

 Spieth has deep ties to the Lone Star state.
 He grew up in Dallas and learned to golf in the area.
 He then attended the University of Texas for a year and a half before turning pro.